-One of the advantages of native advertising is that it shows an attractive content for users, rich in information and fun.
+One of the advantages of native advertising is that it shows attractive content for users, rich in information and fun.

 In this case, users are willing to click and read the native ads, which in turn ensures spontaneous and favourable branding exposure.

-For example, when NY Times had to promote Netflix for the orange is the new black shows, the user was effectively nailed through an interesting article on women in prison issues – a winning combo for both users and Netflix.
+For example, when NY Times had to promote Netflix for the Orange is the new black shows, the user was effectively nailed through an interesting article on women in prison issues – a winning combo for both users and Netflix.

-Natural soft selling advertising
+Natural soft-selling advertising